apdougherty/ssg/README.md

 - [ ] Set up separate folders for Nav and Non-nav Pages.

-- [ ] figure out how I'm going to integrate Pandoc into this thing.
+- [x] figure out how I'm going to integrate Pandoc into this thing. *that was easy lol*